 When baking with sesame seeds, use hulled, untoasted seeds.
-I purchase them at the Indian grocery store, Patel Brothers, or from the bulk dispenser at Whole Foods.
-You need about two cups, so it’s best to purchase in bulk rather than in small cans.
+I purchase them at the Indian grocery store Patel Brothers in Nashville or from the bulk dispenser at Whole Foods.
+You need about two cups.

 Life for many seeds and nuts laden with oils, sesame seeds become rancid when sitting in a cupboard for a long period of time.
 Thus, if you are not going to finish the package soon after opening it, store it in the refrigerator or freezer.
 A rancid nut or seed can quickly ruin any savory or sweet dish.
 Often, you can tell if the seeds or nuts are rancid simply by the smell.
 Even without a rancid smell, I do a taste test to be sure.